IBD Scholarship

 Selection Process

-• At the sole discretion of an independent selection committee of leading gastroenterologists, community partners and patient representatives from across Canada.
+Scholarship recipients will be selected by an independent committee of leading gastroenterologists, community partners and patient representatives from across Canada.
+Selection is based on:

 Frequently Asked Questions